-The Australian Diabetes Society is running its Annual Practical Skills Course for First Year Adult Endocrinology Trainees in 2015.
-The Course will be held at the Melbourne Marriott Hotel on Saturday 21 February 2015.
+The Australian Diabetes Society is running its annual Practical Skills Course for First Year Trainees in Adult Endocrinology on Saturday 21 February 2015.
+The Course will be held at the Marriott Hotel in Melbourne from 8:30am to 5:30pm.

 The course will focus on the hands-on practical skills required to effectively care for people with diabetes in ward and clinic settings.
 It will be run by senior endocrinologists, senior advanced trainees and other diabetes health professionals.